 - Wearing orthotic shoes or braces

 - Taking an X-ray to check for bone infections or send some samples of your skin cells to the lab.

-Dr. Silvester and Dr. Larsen specialize in many advanced minimally and non-invasive treatments and if necessary, minimally invasive and traditional surgical techniques with patient proven success stories.
+Dr. Silvester and Dr. Larsen specialize in many advanced minimally and non-invasive treatments, and if necessary, advanced minimally invasive and traditional surgical techniques with patient proven success stories.

 Blog Articles on Diabetic Foot Care

-Videos on Diabetic Foot Care
+Articles on Diabetic Foot Care

 - Why is it important for Diabetics to exercise